KJmistry/Study/LinuxDevDriver/README.md

 By following these steps, you have successfully written, compiled, signed, and inserted a Linux kernel module while ensuring compatibility with Secure Boot.
 This guide helps overcome the "Key was rejected by service" error using MOK (Machine Owner Key) enrollment.

 Happy kernel hacking! 🚀

+## Possible Enhancements:

+**Add Parameters** – Allow users to pass arguments when loading the module.
+**Proc File Interface** – Create a /proc entry to interact with the module from userspace.
+**Sysfs Interface** – Expose parameters through the /sys filesystem.
+**Work Queues & Timers** – Schedule periodic tasks inside the kernel.
+**Interrupt Handling** – Work with hardware interrupts.
+**Device File (/dev) Support** – Allow user applications to communicate via ioctl or read/write.